developer-zebra/developer-zebra-site/src/stagenow/5-0/smartprofile/index.md

 * **<u>Zebra strongly recommends testing ALL Profiles before deployment</u> in production environments**.
 * StageNow supports multiple simultaneous downloads from the "My LifeGuard Updates" screen **<u>only while the screen is visible</u>**.
 * **Exiting the My LifeGuard Updates screen cancels all downloads in progress**.

+6) Please do mention the following points

+   a) user can download multiple images at one-shot.

+   b) while downloading if user traverse to another page then download will be stopped

+Note: if download is disturbed.
+Then to restart downloading the image again user has to quit stagenow and start stagenow again (due to windows limitation.)

+Use no VPN

 -----